 ERIC MYERS, OPERA NEWS

-In addition to operatic and concert work, Mr. Owens also enjoys doing community outreach.
+In addition to operatic and concert work, Mr. Owens also enjoys doing community outreach performances.
 He performed hundreds of shows for school children as a young artist with Utah Opera from 2012-2014.
-One of his most memorable outreach concerts was in 2016 in collaboration with Wolf Trap Opera and Taffity Punk Theater Company in order to raise awareness about violence against women.
+One of his most memorable outreach concerts was in 2016 in collaboration with Wolf Trap Opera and Taffety Punk Theater Company in order to raise awareness about violence against women.